hakanonal/minibar/README.md

                 - Oh yeah we have bunch of metrics now.
 Let me organize the dashboard.
                 - I am going to stop the last sweep and upgrade the new metrics so that we can compare models better.

+#### 26.07.2020

+- Just checked the dashboard on the status of the [sweep](https://app.wandb.ai/hakanonal/minibar/sweeps/f38vw6n2).
+    - I have grouped the runs in terms of learning rates.
+Lower rates are seems to be learn fast enough and converges to the best metrics among others.
+Here is the [report](https://app.wandb.ai/hakanonal/minibar/reports/Pre-trained-VGG16-Network-Grouped-by-Learning-Rate--VmlldzoxODMyNDQ) for this analyze.